-The potential for additional injury or adverse impacts resulting from these proposed actions is negligible (43 C.F.R. § 11.82(d)(5)).
+The potential for additional injury or adverse impacts resulting from the implementation of the restoration project is negligible (43 C.F.R. § 11.82(d)(5)).
 The creation and habitat restoration actions within the Connected Wetland and Fish Passage at Camp Sabroske project would not negatively impact public health or safety; rather, protecting these natural resources would continue to provide the public with opportunities for outdoor recreation.
 The proposed design also includes recommendations to improve access and recreation (43 C.F.R. § 11.82(d)(8)).
 The actions included within Alternative C are consistent and compliant with relevant federal, state, and tribal policies (43 C.F.R. § 11.82(d)(9-10)).